jovannahwalker/ProfessionalPortfolio/README.md

 seaborn
 Source Code

-Web Scraping and Data Analysis
+Web Scraping and Data Analysis:
 A project focused on web scraping using BeautifulSoup and Selenium to extract data from websites, followed by data cleaning, analysis, and visualization.

 Features: